-- Flexibility to add and replace managers over time, since many factors — style headwinds, firmwide issues, manager turnover, etc. — can impact a manager’s ability to outperform over long periods and different market conditions
+Access to Top Managers: Flexibility to add and replace managers over time, since many factors — style headwinds, firmwide issues, manager turnover, etc. — can impact a manager’s ability to outperform over long periods and different market conditions.

-- Ability to add additional managers when an underlying fund reaches a size where executing transactions begins to influence the prices at which it can buy or sell.
-Closed architecture strategies are particularly vulnerable to such capacity issues, as they may have no other investment options when an underlying strategy grows too large
+No Capacity Constraints: Ability to add additional managers when an underlying fund reaches a size where executing transactions begins to influence the prices at which it can buy or sell.
+Closed architecture strategies are particularly vulnerable to such capacity issues, as they may have no other investment options when an underlying strategy grows too large.

 Required Framework for Successful Implementation of Open Architecture

 While implementation of open architecture has many benefits to investors, it can be a challenge to implement successfully.
 Finding managers that deliver consistent alpha requires in-depth analysis, establishment of clear objectives, a repeatable selection process and the means to perform ongoing monitoring of selected managers and their portfolios.
 Additionally, thoughtful portfolio construction must be performed across multiple managers and strategies and then integrated into the asset allocation framework.
 Close coordination between asset allocation and manager selection is also critical.